drmacsika/fullstack-engineer-challenge/Readme.md

-# Feather - Fullstack Engineer code challenge
+# Solution to Feather - Fullstack Engineer code challenge

-In this code challenge you'll need to create a simple admin panel from scratch.
-It would need to have a single table view to list insurance policies showcasing all the various field they may have.

-The [frontend](./frontend) part would communicate with the [backend](./backend) through a GraphQL API.
-You need to implement both.

-We've generated some boilerplate for you to get started.

-## What we'll be looking at
+## Criterias to watch out
 - How you write idiomatic code.
 - How you deal with UI/UX.
 - How you navigate the requirements.